Poincar\'e compactification for semiflows of reaction-diffusion equations with large diffusion and convection heating at

-Since the problem now is acting in the plane we perform a Poincaré compactification in order to compare the semiflows.
-This way, we are able here to obtain the structural stability for some problems that do not fit in the assumptions of \cite{Pires_2023_4} due to the absence of the global attractor.
+Since the reduced problem acts on the plane, we perform a Poincaré compactification to compare the semiflows.
+In the Poincaré disk, we prove the $C^1$ closeness of the perturbed semiflow $(\varepsilon>0)$ and unperturbed semiflow $(\varepsilon=0)$.

 Let $\Omega$ be a cylindrical solid body placed along the $x$-axis between $x=0$ and $x=1$ and, let $T$ be a cylinder-shaped tank of the same radius as $\Omega$ along the $x$-axis between $x=-1$ and $x=0$ (Figure \ref{domain_draw}).
 The area of contact between $\Omega$ and $T$ at $x=0$ is denoted by $\Gamma_0$.
 The tank $T$ is filled with liquid well stirred throughout the process.
 At $x=-1$ through one pipe, a liquid is entering the tank at a constant flow rate, and, through another pipe, a liquid of temperature $v(t)$ is leaving the tank at the same entering flow rate.